 “Well, I don’t know,” said Miss Franny.
 “Dogs are not allowed in the Herman W. Block Memorial Library.”
 (The librarian in the story is talking to Opal.)

-Children’s books in first person POV:
+Children’s book in first person POV:

 “Because of Winn-Dixie (Kate DiCamillo)